 History, Lore and Appreciation

-For anyone who loves hazy, yellowish green colours, peridot is sure to be appreciated.
+For anyone who loves hazy, yellowish green colors, peridot is sure to be appreciated.
 At its best, the gem exudes a soft, oily appearance; comparable to the deep greens you might see in olive oil.

 In ancient times, peridot was described as a gem “containing rays of sunshine.”
 It is easy to see why: in direct, brilliant sunshine, peridot often returns a warm, yellowish glow to the eyes.
 Additionally, peridot has very high double refraction causing an optical effect in which a doubling of pavilion facets often is observed when looking through the table of the gem; this feature accentuates peridot’s soft, velvety look.